Abarim Publications' online Biblical Hebrew Dictionary

 The forms עזז ('zz) and ענז ('nz) have nothing to do with each other etymologically, but both produce words that are spelled עז ('z).
 Then there is the root עוז ('uz), which possibly is related to עזז ('zz):

 The Hebrew verb עזז ('azaz), generally means to be strong or powerful.
 This verb is often applied to denote one of God's inherent qualities (Psalm 89:13) compared to man's weakness, and when it's applied to man, it usually denotes either a prevalence in battle (Judges 3:10) or arrogance (Proverbs 21:29).
-Ecclesiastes notes that wisdom is strong for the wise (7:19).
+The Preacher notes that wisdom is strong for the wise (Ecclesiastes 7:19).

 This verb yields the following derivatives: